hpi-swa-teaching/live-programming-systems/projects/coral/analysisPlan.md

 Coral is a visual programming environment mainly developed for CGI artists.
 It follows a node-based approach and can be used to manipulate the individual parts (vertices, edges) of geometrical objects in parallel but is also able to do so called pipeline work (i.e. rename files).
 The technical base could also be used to do number crunching tasks or database operations in scientific contexts with the benefit of automatic and transparent parallelism but this has not yet been done in practice.

 The name Coral is used for a standalone application with a node editor and a live 3D preview, a Maya plug-in and a C++ library.
 In this report only the standalone application is considered, as it provides the same live programming features as the Maya plug-in in but is easier to install.
-Because there is no othern known project that uses the underlying C++ "Coral" library it is acceptable to speak of Coral as the standalone app or Maya plug-in.
+Because there is no other known project that uses the underlying C++ "Coral" library it is acceptable to speak of Coral as the standalone app or Maya plug-in.

 ### System boundaries
 > What have you looked at exactly?
 Mention the boundaries of the system and state what is included and excluded.
 For example, in Chrome the system might be the developer tools.
 This ignores any JavaScript libraries which might add additional live capabilities to the tools or to the page currently developed.
 Another example are auto-testing setups which span a particular editor, testing framework, and auto-testing tool.

 The subject of this report is the standalone Coral application in version 0.3.
-Only the very basic built-in nodes are considered as the other nodes don't add any more new live aspects and would make the mechanisms more difficult to understand.
+It is possible to load nodes as plugins, but here only the very basic built-in nodes are considered as the other nodes don't add any more new live aspects and would make the mechanisms more difficult to understand.

 ### Context
 >   - In which context is the system used?
 For example: Application development (coding, debugging, exploration), education, art, science (data exploration), simulation, exploration of ideas or data.
 - Description of user context (professional, amateur, public presentation in front of audience, (un)known requirements, children, ...)

 Coral is used for rapid prototyping of CGI algorithms and workflows, for example the deformation of 3D models, replication of models in specific patterns ("Crowd Instancing") and the creation of animations.
-Another totally different usecase is the creation of so called pipeline tools, that are used for example to transfer artefacts from one production step to another.
+Another totally different usecase is the creation of so called pipeline tools, that are used for example to transfer artifacts from one production step to another.

 Coral is used only by professional 3D artists and pipeline technical directors (TD).
-They know the terminology and typical CGI workflow which means the program doens't have to focus on being easy to understand.
+They know the terminology and typical CGI workflow which means the program doesn't have to focus on being easy to understand.

 Requirements to the system are dependability and performance because of its use in a professional environment and the large datasize of models and textures.
-The most important requirement to use Coral for pipeline tools is comprehensibility to be able to make complex pipeline task understanble for all artists in the studio and not just the technical director that created the tool.
+The most important requirement to use Coral for pipeline tools is comprehensibility to be able to make complex pipeline task understandable for all artists in the studio and not just the technical director that created the tool.

 ### General Application Domain
 > - What is typically created in or through this system?